l0b5ter/DisTwin/README.md

 However if you wanna use a already existing bot, move it to "%appdata%/DisTwin/bots/[BotType]" or locate to the settings file "%appdata%/DisTwin/Settings.xml" and change the botpath.
 Remember that the main bot file is named bot.js.
 Because the program is targeting app.js and config.json!

 #### Twitch Account
+If your using an existing twitch bot, jump over this section.
+This setup is aimed towards tmijs and installed bot.
 ![Account Twitch](http://wiad.tk/images/DisTwin/Account2.png)

+Oki, lets start setting up the twitch bot.
+To allow the bot into the chat it needs an twitch account to interact with.
+You can use your own (streamers account) or create one specific for this use, the only important thing to remember is that it needs moderator perm.
+So another from yours gotta have mod.

+"Bot username" this is simply the account username of which twitch account your using.
+In my chase this is loster31345.
+"Bot authentication" this is alittle more tricky, because its not your password.
+You must allow scripts to run on the account to get your token.
+Which is simply done by heading over here ("https://twitchapps.com/tmi/"), click connect and follow the steps.
+When your done you sud get a nice long token, copy it and paste it into "Bot authentication".
+"Twitch channel" this is where the bot sud manage and keep track of chat.
+Simply put # before the channel name.
+In my case "#loster31345".

+"Prefix" this is used to define if a message is a command or simply a message.
+Put anything in here and every command gotta start with that prefix.
+Leaving it blank will let the bot think that every message is a command, but no worries it will work fine, it will only get alittle slow.

+Awesome, if every field is filled out you can now hit the connect button.
+When you hit it, the color sud change to green, this means its conencted using what you put in above.
+Your done here!

 #### Discord Account
+If your using an existing discord bot, this will only target the config.json file if yours are using one.
+Otherwise jump over this.
 ![Account Discord](http://wiad.tk/images/DisTwin/Account3.png)

+Oki, lets start setting up the discord bot.
+First before everything you need a bot account to use, head over to "https://discord.com/developers/applications/" and create an application for the bot.
+Check every premissions you want on the bot, i would recommend checking everything, this way your not limited when you make new commands.
+Use the "client_id" on the application and replace the "XXX" in this link ("https://discordapp.com/api/oauth2/authorize?scope=bot&client_id=XXX"), select the server to add it to.
+Theres lots of guides on how to setup a discord bot, so if it was confusing just search it up "How to make a discord bot" or something ;-)

+Under the "Bot" tab you gotta create your token, copy it and put it in "Bot Token".

+"Prefix" this is the same as the Twitch bot.
+Is used to define if a message is a command or simply a message.
+Put anything in here and every command gotta start with that prefix.
+Leaving it blank will let the bot think that every message is a command, but no worries it will work fine, it will only get alittle slow.

+Daym, now we got 2 accounts hooked up.
+If every field is filled out you can now hit the connect button.
+When you hit it, the color sud change to green, this means its conencted using what you put in above.
+Your done here!